Swim England offers a range of vocational qualifications and courses across a range of aquatic disciplines.

 - Innovative in your approach to education and training

-Previous trainees to become an ASA tutor or assessor include Swim School Co-ordinators, experienced senior swimming teachers, club coaches, ASA Aquatic Officers and ASA Club Development Officers.
+Previous trainees to become a tutor or assessor include Swim School Co-ordinators, experienced senior swimming teachers, club coaches and Swim England Club Development Officers.

 There is always an abundance of people who want to tutor teaching swimming qualifications, but historically the numbers applying to tutor coaching swimming, synchronised swimming, diving and water polo are low.